 Marketing and Product managers use interactive applications to engage healthcare professionals and teach them about therapeutic mechanism of action at congress booths and on product websites.

-Medical science liaisons and sales representatives use interactive tablet apps (iPad, for example) to demonstrate medical technologies and devices to potential customers.
+Medical science liaisons (MSLs) and sales representatives use interactive tablet apps (iPad, for example) to demonstrate medical technologies and devices to healthcare providers.

 Interactive 3D graphics are a proven way to engage visitors to a virtual congress booth.
 We recommend keeping apps and experiences concise and short.
 The longer the experience, the more likely users are to leave before it’s finished.